Clinton Miller was born in Brooklyn, New York. He earned a Bachelor of Arts Degree in History from Southern Connecticut State University.

 Within his tenure at Brown Memorial, the church has built a fellowship hall, renovated its sanctuary and started a community development corporation.
 More importantly, it has placed an emphasis on ministry and service to the Brooklyn community and to New York City.

-Rev. Miller has served on various boards including The Harlem YMCA, The Bedford Stuyvesant YMCA, The Brooklyn chapter of the American Red Cross and Bishop Loughlin Board of Governors.
+Rev. Miller has served on various boards including The Harlem YMCA and the The Bedford Stuyvesant YMCA.
 He also served as chaplain for the New York Liberty of the WNBA.

 Rev. Miller was ordained by the American Baptist Churches and the United Missionary Baptist Association of Greater New York.
 He attempts to build his ministry around Christian concepts of fairness, justice and the development of genuine Christian community.